anandsivam/telegramMoodleBot/README.md

-# Fall2021 - Python Programming term project
+# Fall2021 - Python Programming term project - Telegram - Moodle Bot
 #Author - Muruganantham Sadasivam, Vignesh

 This is telegram Bot used to scrap the Moodle - Learning Management System of our College - Lambton, Toronto.